ruta-k/GMRTpbcor/README.md

 # GMRTpbcor
 A recipe for GMRT primary beam correction in CASA.
 This works in CASA 4.7.
+The task may not work in other more recent versions of CASA.

 How to use the task 'gmrtpb':
  - Keep the task_gmrtpb.py and gmrtpb.xml files in the same directory.